graph-uk/Combat/README.md

 =====
 * Install git
 * Install go.
 For example, you've set gopath as `C:\gopath`
-* Run `go get github.com/graph-uk/Combat`
+* Run `go get github.com/graph-uk/combat`
+* Run `go install github.com/graph-uk/combat`
 * Add go packages binary `C:\gopath\bin` to path.
 * Add your test's directory to GOPATH.
-If you are has not Combat tests, you are able add directory with default example tests.
+If you are has not combat tests, you are able add directory with default example tests.
-`C:\gopath\src\github.com\graph-uk\Combat\Tests_Examples`
+`C:\gopath\src\github.com\graph-uk\combat\Tests_Examples\src\Tests`
+* Restart your command line to reload Env variables

 Check your installation
 =====
-Go to test directory, run `Combat list`.
+Go to test directory, run `combat list`.
 Now you should see information about test that you have.
 ```
 simpleTestReturnsTrue
 -------------------------------------------------